HabibullahDev/HabibullahDev/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on online Blood Donation Management System
+- 🔭 I’m currently working as a Freelancer
-- 🌱 I’m currently learning Advance Machine learning
 - 👯 I’m looking to collaborate on Al
 - 🤔 I’m looking for help with Python, ML, AI etc
 - 💬 Ask me about Python development